 Recreation & Parks Commission Acts in an advisory capacity to City Council and departmental Director in all matters pertaining to recreation and parks and cooperates with other governmental agencies and civic groups to advance sound recreation and parks planning and programs.
 Meetings held the first Wednesday of the month in the City Council Chambers, 440 Civic Center Plaza, from 6:00 pm to 8:30 pm.
-For information:

 The Commission on Aging was established in 1979 to comply with the mandate of the Older American's Act.
 The purpose of this Commission is to improve and develop programs, services and opportunities for the elderly within the City of Richmond.
 To this end, the Commission identifies the problems and unmet needs of the elderly in the community.
 They then enlist the interest and participation of individuals and organizations to assist in resolving these problems and needs.
 In addition, the Commission coordinates actions which improve the resources for seniors in housing, health, leisure time, rehabilitation, transportation, employment, social and volunteer services.